 AACP 2018 Spring Institute: Reaching New Heights in Experiential Education

-Session I - Intro to SOTL – Setting the Stage
+Session I - Scholarship in Experiential Education – Setting the Stage

 During Session I we will define what is educational scholarship in Experiential Education?
 The speaker will identify opportunities for scholarship in EE, including active learning, student assessment, enhancements in learning experiences, and transforming perspectives about scholarship.
 The questions will be addressed: Who should participate?
 Why is encouraging scholarship a good idea?
 Attendees will design a writing plan.

 Session II will present the pros and cons of various assessment strategies for your EE program.
 Attendees will be asked to assess the strategies used at your institution and identify assessment strategies which would include the integration of EPA’s into the student’s experience.
 The session will help you identify activities which are best suited to evaluate student performance and improvement and which tools measure these activities effectively.